All Episodes

 The United States and China reported no major breakthroughs Friday after only their second round of talks about human rights since 2002.

-The Obama administration wants to push Beijing to treat its citizens better, but it also needs ChICOM support on Iranian and North Korean nuclear standoffs, climate change, and other difficult issues.
+The Obama administration wants to push Beijing to treat its citizens better, but it also needs CHICOM support on Iranian and North Korean nuclear standoffs, climate change, and other difficult issues.

-Now I know this is going to rub a lot of people the wrong way, but the term social justice just means liberalism.
+Now, I know this is going to rub a lot of people the wrong way, but the term social justice just means liberalism.

 Human rights just means liberalism.

-All these fairness just means liberalism.
+Fairness just means liberalism.

 Human rights means the exact opposite of human rights.